orsenthil/senthil.learntosolveit.com-deploy/posts/2018/06/23/project-completion-spastics-society-of-karnataka.rst

 A bit of history
 ----------------

-Let's use `wayback machine`_ to look at how this evolved.
+Let's use {{% wikipedia article="Wayback_Machine" %}} to look at how this evolved.

 * When I inherited this project, the `website looked like this in 2004`_.
 I don't remember the technology, but it was done by a volunteer by name Mr. Nagaraj.
 He transfered the hosting and domain from  Net 4 India to us.

-* Then sometime `in 2007 the website started looking like this`_ - I don't remember the technology that I used.
+* Then sometime `in 2007 the website started looking like this`_.
+I don't remember the technology that I used.
 It seems I was using `open source web design`_  and looks like I hand-coded it.

 * In 2008, we moved entirely to `Google Apps for Education`_ - this was a great move.
 It facilitated online